 But like with many opportunities to change there’s that question again – “what’s in it for me?”
 Unless you have a seriously broken process you might stick with what you are comfortable with for a long time before you realize your competitors moved away five years ago.

 Web services based updates.
 Software as a Service.
 SOAP.
 Yes, things have moved quickly indeed.
-The latest technologies in Capital are impressive.
+The latest technologies in CHS are impressive.

 With a few deft touches the noodly appendages are made to look more like a harness manufacturing layout.